TapscottLab/rmskStats/README.md

 up/down-regulated repeat elements (repName).
 The enrichment/depletion analysis uses Hypergeometric test to determ the significance of the enrichment state of a repeat family (repFamily) or class (repClass).

-This package is under development and will soon be submit to Bioconductor repository.
+This package is under development and will soon be submitted to Bioconductor repository.